Note:

 do to prevent this tragedy!!

-Far West Masters - we're the ones that organize masters races in the
+Far West Masters - we're the volunteer group that organizes masters races in the

 Far West, assign your permanent stretch bib, and produce the regular newsletter